juliam98/PDF_editor_tools_GUI/README.md

 A simple GUI for editing PDF files.

-It is currently being developed for rotating individual pages in PDF files, and for merging two documents.
+It is currently being developed for rotating selected pages in PDF files, and for merging two documents.

-The current version was uploaded as a representation of the visual aspect of the GUI, but tit is not yet functional.
-The code was written on a mac, so future versions will be adjusted for any potential issues for Windows users.
+Currently rotating is working; while the merging option will be added in the near future.

 Stay tuned for updates.